AgResearch/Resequencing-workflows/readme.txt

 This repository contains a variety of make-based workflows.

-Each makefile foo.mk is accompanied by an example of using it, foo.sh
+Most makefiles foo.mk is accompanied by an example of using it, foo.sh